ralgar/proton-mo2-installer/README.md

 ## Overview
-This project intends to make modding Bethesda games on Linux a reality for every Linux user.
+This project intends to make modding Bethesda games a reality for every Linux user.
 It provides a set of scripts, which automatically configure a fully functional instance of Mod Organizer 2.

-There is also a detailed [Wiki](https://github.com/ralgar/proton-mo2-installer/wiki) (WIP) to document the installation and usage of other tools.
+There is also a [wiki](https://github.com/ralgar/proton-mo2-installer/wiki) to document the installation and usage of other tools.

 **Note:** The only tested game at this time is Skyrim SE.
 I don't own the other games.

 ### Features
 - [x] Simple, GUI-driven installer.
 Installs, updates, and uninstalls cleanly.
-- [x] Installs Mod Organizer 2 with integrated LOOT, and Script Extender.
+- [x] Installs Mod Organizer 2 with integrated LOOT.
+- [x] Installs the Script Extender for the chosen game.
 - [x] Installs custom Proton version required for Mod Organzer 2.
-- [x] Launching the game from Steam now launches Mod Organizer 2 instead (see [Proton Shunt](https://github.com/ralgar/proton-shunt)).
+- [x] Launching the game from Steam now launches Mod Organizer 2 instead (uses [Proton Shunt](https://github.com/ralgar/proton-shunt)).
 - [x] NXM links from your browser can be sent directly to Mod Organizer 2.
-- [x] FNIS, Nemesis, BodySlide, Outfit Studio, and other tools all work as expected.
-DynDoLOD takes a bit of tweaking (see the [Wiki](https://github.com/ralgar/proton-mo2-installer/wiki) for details).
+- [x] DynDOLOD, FNIS, Nemesis, BodySlide, Outfit Studio, and other tools all work as expected.
+See the [wiki](https://github.com/ralgar/proton-mo2-installer/wiki) for details.
-- [ ] Steam Deck support (I don't own one, please let me know if it works or not).
+- [ ] Steam Deck support - I don't own one, but I *think* it should work.
+Please [open an issue](https://github.com/ralgar/proton-mo2-installer/issues) if it doesn't.
-- [ ] Flatpak Steam support (experimental / coming soon).
+- [ ] Flatpak Steam support - Not currently planned.
+May come later if enough people want it.

 ## Getting Started